UNS Input

 umh_topic

-Regex against the Kafka key (UMH topic).
+Single regex pattern against the Kafka key (UMH topic).
 Default .*.
+Cannot be used with umh_topics.

 broker_address